Shrug-Time/Shrug/docs/IMPLEMENTATION_PLAN.md

 After careful review of the existing data structure and minimal active user data, we've decided to take a fresh-start approach rather than migrating legacy data.
 This will provide a cleaner foundation and faster implementation timeline.

 1. **Define Standard Schema** (1-2 days)
-   - Standardize on `firebaseUid` for all user references
+   - [✅ COMPLETED] Standardize on `firebaseUid` for all user references
-   - Use numeric timestamps (milliseconds since epoch) consistently
+   - [✅ COMPLETED] Use numeric timestamps (milliseconds since epoch) consistently
-   - Document all fields in TypeScript interfaces
+   - [✅ COMPLETED] Document all fields in TypeScript interfaces
-   - Create strict validation for data consistency
+   - [✅ COMPLETED] Create strict validation for data consistency
-   - Address multiple sources of truth identified in crispness calculation
+   - [✅ COMPLETED] Address multiple sources of truth identified in crispness calculation

 2. **Reset & Rebuild Data Collections** (2-3 days)
    - Clear existing collections or create new ones with proper structure